 Thinking about risk from this perspective is a consequence of thinking about assets and portfolios in terms of upside and downside in general.
 If probabilities are largely unknown and we are faced with a lot of uncertainty, we must focus on outcomes rather than the probability of these outcomes.
 The former is significantly more graspable than the latter.

 We should investigate more thoroughly the payoff structure, rather than obsessing over probabilities.
 For example, we don’t know whether government bonds will out-perform shares over the next 30 years (although, we do have reasons to suspect they might).
 However, we do know the payoff structures of, say, 10-year GILTs and shares of Lloyds Banking Group Plc.
 10-year GILTs deliver fixed payments, as well as the return of principal.
 The upside is therefore limited and the downside is largely characterised by the risk that the government defaults on its debt (as well as inflationary concerns).
 The downside risk of owning Lloyds shares is that Lloyds could go bankrupt, or just simply become less valuable.
 However, it could also become significantly more valuable with no real limit on upside.
-We know the payoff spaces.
+We know the payoffs.